WSU-Physics-Courses/physics-521-classical-mechanics/Docs/Syllabus.md

    resolve the issue, then at this point it will be productive for a group to make an appointment with me to discuss.

-   In Fall 2022, we plan to hold open iSciMath lab/office hours in Spark 235 from 4:30pm to 7pm most days of the week: Monday and Wednesday for sure (after Physics 555) and other days by appointment.
+   In Fall 2023, we plan to hold open iSciMath lab/office hours in the Band Room Friday 2-4:30pm.
 You may stop by these sessions to discuss any issues you have.
 I am also available for appointment by Zoom.
    :::

 **Exams:**